 Leave for a couple hours to allow the ganache to set and then tuck in!

-The cake will keep in a cool place for up to 2 days.
+The cake will keep in a cool place for up to two days.
 After this time, due to the ganache containing fresh cream it needs to be popped into the fridge.

-Don’t worry if you don’t get to eat this cake up within 2 days and if like me you don’t fancy popping it in the fridge (I just feel that this dries it out).
-It can be frozen.
-Just portion it into individual slices or the size of wedge that suits you.
-You can then wrap the portions in foil, pop into a bag and into the freezer.
+Don’t worry if you don’t get to eat this cake up within two days (and if like me, you don’t fancy popping it in the fridge, in case it dries the cake out), as it can be frozen.
+Just portion it into individual slices or the size that suits you.
+Then wrap the portions in foil, pop into a bag and into the freezer.
 No pressure to eat in a rush then just take a piece out whenever you fancy.
 Just allow it to defrost at room temperature for an hour or so and enjoy.
 You could also heat a slice to transform it into yummy hot chocolate fudge cake!

 As this chocolate cake recipe only requires half of the 397g can of condensed milk I used the other half of milk to make up a batch of chocolate fudge.
 I used the recipe from the back of the can of carnation condensed milk, halving the amount of all the other ingredients.
 The fudge tasted great, but I can’t recommend you pipe it like I did (I couldn’t find the right sized container to transfer it into) fudge needs to be enjoyed in chunky squares I think!

 Hope you get to make this delicious gluten free chocolate cake which I adapted from the original recipe ‘Birthday cake’ taken from Nigella Lawson’s How To Eat!